the-teachingRSE-project/competencies/competencies.md

 itself.
-This, in turn, presents career development challenges since the experience required to gain and progress in research and academic roles is traditionally assessed through metrics that don't directly include software outputs.
+This, in turn, presents career development challenges since the experience required to gain and progress in research and academic roles is traditionally assessed through metrics that do not directly include software outputs.
-For an increasing number of researchers in the UK in the early 2000s, this presented a significant problem which ultimately led, a little over 10 years ago, to the emergence of the term and the role of ``Research Software Engineer'' or RSE [@Hettrick2016].
+For an increasing number of researchers in the UK in the early 2000s, this presented a significant problem which ultimately led, a little over 10 years ago, to the emergence of the term and the role of "Research Software Engineer" or RSE [@Hettrick2016].

 From this starting point, the people who focus on writing research software are now increasingly known, internationally, as Research Software Engineers.